Entering the Swiss market for cocoa

-The market for Fairtrade cocoa is also large in Switzerland, offering interesting opportunities in this niche market.
-Common fair-trade standards on the Swiss market include Fairtrade Max Havelaar and Fair for life.
+The market for fair-trade cocoa is also large in Switzerland, offering interesting opportunities in this niche market.
+Common fair-trade standards on the Swiss market include Fairtrade, for which the accredited certifier is FLOCERT, and Fair for Life.

 - Learn more about organic farming and European organic guidelines on the European Union website and the Organic Export Info website.

-- Find importers that specialise in organic products on the website of Organicbio.
+- Find companies that specialise in organic products on the website of Organic-bio.

 - Visit trade fairs for organic products, like Biofach in Germany.
 Check out their website for a list of exhibitors, seminars and other events at this trade fair.